 - 2020 10 - Matt Ross - Construction or Demolition? - Explaining Boris's New Brexit Battle

 Most of the above documents were written by those (like me) who were worried about the way in which the UK government – and to a lesser extent EU governments and the Commission – were approaching the Brexit negotiations.
-The key exception is David Frost's 2020 speech.
+The key exceptions are David Frost's 2020 speech and the post-Brexit interview with Claire Fox.
 I would be delighted to hear of any other analyses published by those who thought that the UK’s negotiating strategy was sound.

 Ex-No. 10 Policy Unit Daniel Korski tweeted his agreement with much of what Mr Rogers said in his first (2017) speech but added the following relatively minor corrections to the detail: